-There are a lot of myths and misconceptions about Wicca, most of which are perpetuated by people who (a) don't know any better and (b) have never taken the time to learn the truth.
+There are a lot of myths and misconceptions about Wicca and other Pagan religions, most of which are perpetuated by people who (a) don't know any better and (b) have never taken the time to learn the truth.
 Let's talk about some of the most common bits of misinformation people hear about Wicca and modern Paganism.

 No, it's not, no more so than any other religion.
 Sure, there are some "weird" Wiccans, but there are also people in other religions who are "weird."
 Wicca is actually a religion, albeit a fairly new one, which is based on ancient practices.
 Although it was founded by a guy named Gerald Gardner back in the 1950s, it is still a legally recognized religion.
 Wiccans have the same religious rights as people of any other spiritual path.
 Some people do tend to get confused, though, because the word "occult," which means secret or mysterious, is often associated with the Wiccan religion.